BenjaminRoderick/Code-portfolio/SQL_and_databases/README.md

 2. Un programme Java qui permet d'intéragir avec la BD par le biais d'une interface de ligne de commande.

 # A quick description of the project
 This repository contains the code that my team and I used to create a simple database management system for a fictitious social media company.
-Our concept was to create a social networking site that aims to connect students of all educational levels to tutors and other academic ressources.
+Our concept was to create a social networking site that aims to connect students of all educational levels to tutors and other academic resources.
 The project was built to work in a DB2 server environment.

 ## Contents
 1. Scripts to automate simple and certain complex queries.